On average, women live longer than men, so they need more retirement savings than their male counterparts.

 With most women having little to nothing saved for retirement, it’s not too surprising that the 2022 survey found that over 1 in 10 women believe they will never be able to retire.
 The percentage of women who believe they can never afford to retire is double the percentage of men who believe the same (12% versus 6%).

 While this percentage may be based in reality, there may also be a psychological aspect to this feeling.

 “Women are, on average, less confident than men about managing their money,” Mirchandani said.

-The GOBankingRates survey found that nearly one-third of women haven’t started saving for retirement; the percentage of men who haven’t started saving is significantly lower — 18%.
+The 2022 GOBankingRates survey found that nearly one-third of women haven’t started saving for retirement; the percentage of men who haven’t started saving is a bit lower — 24%.

 TIAA’s Patello emphasizes the importance for women to “start saving for retirement ASAP.
 Automatically deduct money from your paychecks and use it to build your retirement savings.
 This allows the money to compound.”

 The easiest way to get started is to contribute to your employer-sponsored retirement plan if you have access to one.

 “Women should save at least what their employers will match, which is often 3% to 5%,” Patello said.
 “If a woman makes $55,000 a year and saves 3% of that salary, their companies could match that 3%.
 That’s $1,650 from you and another $1,650 from them.
 If you don’t save that full 3%, you’re leaving free money on the table.”

 23% of Women Can’t Budget Any of Their Salary for Retirement